rriverak/vscode-gitlab-explorer/README.md

 * View Issues and Discssions in VSCode

 ## Planned
-* Show Gitlab Todos and Jump in TreeView
+* Show Gitlab ToDos and Jump in TreeView
 * Create / Edit Issues in VSCode
 * Create / Edit Comment in VSCode

 ## Extension Settings

 * `gitlab-explorer.serverAddress`: GitLab Server URL.
-(HTTPS is Required!)
-* `gitlab-explorer.personalToken`: Personal access token to use the Gitlab API.
+* `gitlab-explorer.personalToken`: Personal access token to use the GitLab API.

+To create a `gitlab-explorer.personalToken` follow the instructions in the Gitlab documentation.
+[[Gitlab.com] Creating a personal access token](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html#creating-a-personal-access-token)

 ### Settings Example